leofurtadonyc/Network-Automation/README.md

 5. pip install --upgrade pip (if needed)
 6. pip install -r .\Network-Automation\requirements.txt

+While a requirements.txt file for managing Python dependencies has been included, there may be issues depending on your operating system.
+Non-Python dependencies also exist, so ensure BGPq3 and Whois are installed if your computer doesn't already have them.

 Check the Wiki pages for detailed instructions and use cases.

 Feel free to reach out to me with any suggestions, tips, code reviews, or other input you might have!